CMTA/CMTAT/doc/modules/base.md

 ##### Description:

-Return the total number of tokens currently owned by the given `owner`.
+Return the number of tokens currently owned by the given `owner`.

 #### `transfer(address,uint)`